 The PCs come to a settlement where many of the population have gathered in the centre to listen to the words of a rough clad traveller.
-The settlers hang on his every word as he recounts tales and proverbial wisdom based on the life of Prios – words that make no sense to someone with Loremaster, as they appear utterly at odds with the word of the Church.
-At the close of the session, the Prophet finally waves the crowd away, looking tired; as the people disperse he allows any children to take offerings of food left for themselves and gifts any coins to those who appear most needy.
+The settlers hang on their every word as they recount tales and proverbial wisdom based on the life of Prios – words that fundamentally make no sense to someone with Loremaster, as they appear utterly at odds with the word of the Church.
+At the close of the session, the Prophet finally waves the crowd away, looking tired; as the people disperse they allow any children to take offerings of food left and gift any coins to those who appear most needy.

 Whether the player characters intercede during the initial encounter or approach later, the Prophet says something that utterly convinces one of the PCs of their genuine connection to Prios.
-As GM, you will need to apply your own knowledge here based on the actions and background of the characters so far – but the insight should be significant and of sufficient note to leave a character utterly motivated in the interests of the Prophet’s safety.
+As GM, you will need to apply your own knowledge here based on the actions and background of the characters so far.
+The insight should be significant and of sufficient note to leave a character utterly motivated in the interests of the Prophet’s safety.

 At this point, the witch hunters arrive.
-A black hearted militia of the Church ride into the settlement and make themselves known.
-They quiz the settlers, who themselves have reason to protext the Prophet, but lack the resolve to resist protracted interrogation.
+The black-hearted militia of the Church ride into the settlement and make themselves known.
+They quiz the settlers, who themselves have reason to protect the Prophet, but they lack the resolve to resist protracted interrogation.
 The Prophet seeks the help of the characters, asking them to help ferry him to Thistle Hold to meet with Father Sarvola.
-If the characters have not heard of Sarvola, the Prophet claims him another follower cast in the light of true faith.
+If the characters have not heard of Sarvola, the Prophet claims he is another follower cast in the light of true faith.

-The mystical power would not be an issue under normal circumstances (as it dissipates at the end of a Scene or with a lapse of concentration), but Okulları has an artifact – a silvery chain with a token attached etched with a symbol that looks like a chain of links.
+The mystical power would not become an issue under normal circumstances (as it dissipates at the end of a Scene or with a lapse of concentration), but Okulları has an artifact – a silvery chain with a token attached.
+The token carries an etched symbol that looks like a chain of robust and secure links, seven in number.
 If clasped while casting Bind, the artifact maintains the power indefinitely.
-The only means of escape then are to destroy the artifact or hold the bound victim in a Magic Circle for a full day.
+The only means of escape then are to destroy the token or keep the bound victim in a Magic Circle for a full day.

 Tradition: Only available to Inquisitors or a character with at least three other Mystical Powers from the Theurgy tradition.